agalev/FitPursuit/README.md

 ❖ A Search bar is also provided to filter entries.
 The search bar sifts through all the fields, which makes it a very powerful tool.
 For example, users can search for other users from "San Francisco".
 At the moment, the search bar is only available for the `Show Users` option.

 ❖ Upon navigating to the `Teams` page, a user can:
 - View a list of cards of all the teams.
 Information includes: Avatar, Name, Primary Activity, Leader, Members, Wins and Stats.
 - If the user doesn't belong to a team, they can create a team, or ask a team's leader to join using a button below each team's card.

 ❖ Upon navigating to the `Competitions` page, a user can:
 - View a list of cards of all the competitions.
 Information includes: Name, Type(solo/team), Activity, Prize Pool, Organizer, Objective(Currently only Distance), Starting and Ending date.
 - If the user is eligible, they can decide to join competition, or view details with buttons provided at the bottom of each card.
 - Upon navigating to the detailed view using the 'View Details' button, a modal pops up with additional information about the competition.
 - View a list of competition rules and a form at the top of the page.
 Users can use the provided form to register a new competition.

 ❖ Upon navigating to the `Messages` page, a user can:
 - Browse all users.
 There's a search bar provided for convenience.
 - View Team Chat if the user belongs to a team.
 - View a list of active conversations at the bottom of the 'Users' column.
 When a conversation with unread messages is selected, an action is dispatched to the backend marking unread messages as read.
 - Click a user/team chat from the left column, which will select the user/team chat, bring an ongoing conversation, if any, and allow the user to send messages.

 ❖ Upon selecting the `Logout` option from the navbar, an action is dispatched which:
 - Clears the backend session with the user
 - Clears the session with Strava
 - Updates the global state to an unauthenticated state
 - Navigates the user to the homepage

+❖ At any point users can send a feedback/suggestions/issues to the developers using the `Feedback Form` located in the footer of the application.

 ## How To Run The App